BLawrence426/High-Altitude-Balloon-Senior-Capstone-Project/README.md

 - Thank you to our course advisor for this project.
 Again, I won't put his name on here also out of respect for his privacy, but he was very helpful for keeping us on track and teaching us vital skills required to join the workforce in the near future
 - Thank you to our GTA, he was super nice and helpful when we approached him with questions
 - Thank you to BALLOONIACS, if it wasn't for their company we wouldn't have been able to get helium in time and get our project off the ground (literally)!
-- Thank you to my parents, grandparents, sibling, and girlfriend.
+- Thank you to my parents, grandparents, sister, and girlfriend.
 You all were a major source of support throughout my education as you very well know and I greatly appreciate it.
 I wouldn't have been able to make it to where I am today without you all.
 - Monster Energy Drinks and Redbull.
 Caffeine is the only thing that got me through all my coursework.
 I spent plenty of all nighters getting this project to where it ended up and it was because of these bad boys I was able to do so.